aenglert42/mini_paint-circles/README.md

 # mini_paint_circles
-Terminal Art.
-A program that will read a blueprint and print the result in the terminal using characters.
+ASCII art.
+A program that will read a blueprint that contains circle parameters and display the result in the terminal using characters.